alexander-pastukhov/writing-games-with-python-and-psychopy/docs/04-guess-the-number-multi-round.md

 :::

 ## Repeating the game {#guess-the-number-repeat-game}
 Let us give an option for the player to play again.
 This means putting _all_ the current code inside of another `while` loop (this is called _nested loops_) that is repeated for as long as the player wants to keep playing.
-The code should look following:
+The code should look as follows:

 ```python
 # import random library so you can use randint function